acoupi/acoupi_birdnet/docs/index.md

 ## Installation

 To install *acoupi_birdnet* on your embedded device, you will need to first have _acoupi_ installed on your device.
-Follow these steps to install both _acoupi_ and acoupi_birdnet:
+Follow these steps to install both _acoupi_ and *acoupi_birdnet*:

 !!!
 Example "Step1: Install _acoupi_ and its dependencies"